• Skip to primary navigation

 Greenlee 660 Kwik Change Stainless Steel Hole Cutter Kit

-• Replaceable, cobalt-steel pilot drill with split-point tip to prevent walking
+- OPTIMUM DESIGN: Features a flange stop to prevent over-drilling and a replaceable cobalt-steel pilot drill with a split-point tip to prevent walking

 It’s improved carbide quality cuts stainless steel and other materials quickly.